 What is the Difference Between a Cyclone and a Hurricane?

-Many people think that both the Cyclone and hurricane are the same.
+Many people think that both cyclones and hurricanes are the same.
 Well, they do cause harm, but their formation and mechanism are different.
-This article will let you know the difference between hurricane and cyclone in brief.
+This article will let you know the difference between hurricanes and cyclones in brief.

 Both of the terms are very important to learn.
 Both are different from one another.
 Cyclone is a stormy atmospheric condition that promotes destruction as of its potential.
 Due to the instability in atmospheric conditions, the generation of the cyclone is possible.

 The cyclone has different names based on different regions and severity.
 Hurricanes are one of the types that come under the category list of cyclones.

 (Image will be Uploaded Soon)

 What is the Difference Between a Hurricane and a Cyclone?